ShadowZarina/ShadowZarina/README.md

 # Hi!
 I'm Andrea. ✨

 ## 🌸 About Me
-I am a first-year Computer Science student at the University of San Carlos, passionate about learning data science, building front-end websites and programs, and making an impact in the world through code.
+- 1st Year Computer Science student at the University of San Carlos
+- Passionate about learning data science, building front-end websites and programs, and making an impact in the world through code.

 Timezone: GMT+8